biodash/biodash.github.io/content/codeclub-suggest/index.md

 or presentation of Code Club.

 If you suggest a topic, a broad range of suggestions are welcome -- it need not fit neatly as a single Code Club session.
-So your suggestion can be as broad as "object-oriented programming" and can be as specific as a single R function that you happen to struggle with or that you just really like.
+So your suggestion can be as broad as "object-oriented programming" or as specific as a single R function that you happen to struggle with or that you just really like.

 We do note that we prefer to cover topics that could be --at least in principle-- of interest to a broad